swanframe/financial-insight-generator/README.md

 - Clean, validated datasets
 - Useful financial KPIs and segments
 - Human-readable insight reports
 - An interactive CLI “assistant”, now optionally powered by an LLM
+- (Optional) a vector index for similarity search over transactions

-Think of it as a small, extensible **junior financial analyst** you can run locally today and later plug into an LLM or web UI.
+Think of it as a small, extensible **junior financial analyst** you can run locally today and later plug into an LLM, vector database, or web UI.

 ---